help pets overcome separation anxiety

 Stay active

-Exercise can help to improve mood and expend pent-up energy during this stressful time.
+Exercise can help to improve mood and expend pent-up energy.
 As a side note, exercise has also been linked to higher Brain-derived Neurotrophic Factor, which may be one of the many reasons why exercise is so beneficial.
 Exercise is also an important factor to create a consistent daily routine for your dog.

 Keep an eye on their anxiety and adapt your approach